 Mollie is predeceased by her parents, Paul J. Endler Sr. (2013) and Renee (nee Conway) Endler (2017).

-She is survived by her loving daughter, Fallon Endler and her partner, JR Miskewicz.
+She is survived by her loving daughter, Fallon Endler and her fiance, JR Miskewicz.
 She also leaves behind three sisters, Susan Endler, Amy Endler, Kathleen Pruszkowski and her husband Ray and one brother Paul John Endler Jr. and his wife Kathy.
 Mollie was also an Aunt to four nephews, Trevor, Sean, Jared and Ian and she leaves behind numerous cousins and friends.

 The Endler Family would like to extend their sincere thank you and appreciation to all of the nurses, doctors and staff at the University of Pennsylvania Hospital for taking such great care of Mollie the last few months.
 Mollie’s wishes were to be an organ donor, a true testament to her loving and steadfast loyalty to humankind.
 Sadly, she was not able to fulfill this wish so we ask all to please consider becoming an organ donor on Mollie’s behalf.